redgold-io/redgold/docs/dev_setup.md

 Sqlx macro compilation unfortunately requires an environment variable to be set before use.

-`DATABASE_URL=sqlite://$HOME/.rg/sqlx/data_store.sqlite`
+`export DATABASE_URL=sqlite://$HOME/.rg/sqlx/data_store.sqlite`

 Please set this or the project will not compile.
 An example is seen in .env in top level directory

+Note if changing the database schema, you'll need to explicitly recompile data module to run migrations.
+A `cargo build` in terminal should fix it.

 Start by installing rust with

 `curl https://sh.rustup.rs -sSf | sh -s -- -y`

-This project requires rust nightly (locally but not on CI apparently) due to libp2p issues.
+This project (sometimes) requires rust nightly (locally on some machines but not on CI) due to libp2p issues.
 Enable it with:

 `rustup install nightly`
 `rustup override set nightly`